VA Medical Center Miami

 The Veterans Affairs Medical Center is an 803 square re-roof project in busy downtown Miami.
 The project consisted of two phases.
-The first phase, “Phase A”, was 163 squares of very difficult roof.
-A GCI tower crane was needed full time for all construction processes from material loading to debris removal.
-The GCI tower crane required a FAA permit due to the height of the building and its surroundings.
-For “Phase A”, the crew, headed by Foreman Tony Jefferson, removed all existing roofing membrane and light weight concrete to the structural concrete deck.
-Then, a temporary roof in cold process adhesive and new ¼”-sloped light weight concrete and E.P.S. board was installed.
-After this process, a 4-ply cold process roof was installed over the new light weight concrete.
+The first phase, “Phase A”, was 163 squares of very difficult roofs.
+A GCI tower crane was needed full-time for all construction processes from material loading to debris removal.
+The GCI tower crane required an FAA permit due to the height of the building and its surroundings.
+For “Phase A”, the crew, headed by Foreman Tony Jefferson, removed all existing roofing membranes and lightweight concrete to the structural concrete deck.
+Then, a temporary roof in cold process adhesive and new ¼”-sloped lightweight concrete and E.P.S. board was installed.
+After this process, a 4-ply cold process roof was installed over the new lightweight concrete.
 An entrance to the hospital was closed to accommodate our tower crane and 55’ trash container.

 “Phase B” consisted of re-roofing 640 squares and was less substantial and widespread.
 The roof area and access was less difficult than “Phase A”, but required consistent coordination with the VA to ensure that all patient and hospital processes were carried out without interruption from the re-roofing procedures.
 The scope was similar to “Phase A”, but the existing lightweight concrete was in good condition and was able to be reused.
 This project had a full-time manufacturer inspector on site as a quality control hospital representative.
 There was extensive mobilization and coordination with all departments of the hospital including their own in-house police force.
 Once the roof was finished, a safety railing was installed around the perimeter areas.
 Also, there was new lightning protection installed on both phases by Advanced Air Systems, Advanced Roofing’s HVAC/Lightning Protection Division.